 This Sugar-Free, Oil-Free, and Vegan Cranberry-Oat Cookie recipe starts with two ripe bananas:

 The first step is to mash them into a bowl using a fork:

 Add the rest of the ingredients to the mashed bananas including gluten-free oats, coconut, flax, sunflower seeds, dried cranberries, raising, carob powder, cinnamon, and applesauce:

-Form into cookie shapes and bake at 350 degrees for 20 minutes:
+Form the batter into cookie shapes (about 12) and bake at 350 degrees for 20 minutes:

 Like I said, these cookies are so versatile and would be great for kids because there is no added sugar and no chocolate which could cause excitability (I used carob powder instead):

 Questions about making these sugar-free cookies: